Novosibirsk State University: Structure

-The structure of the University also includes 9 dissertation councils.
+The structure of the University also includes 3 dissertation councils of the Highest Attestation Commission within Ministry of Science and Higher Education and 6 own dissertation councils.

 Educational programmes

 As of 2020, Novosibirsk State University conducted training on 43 four-year bachelor's programmes, 7 five-year specialist's programmes, 1 six-year specialist's programmes, 93 two-year master's programmes, 9 two-year residency's programmes, 25 three-year graduate school programmes, 32 four-year graduate school programmes taught in Russian, and 5 two-year master's programmes, 1 two-year residency's programme taught in English.

 Additional military education

 As of 2022, Novosibirsk State University doesn't have a military training center.
 Earlier, the University had military department which conducted the training reserve commissioned officers from among students of the University, but this department was disbanded in 2008.

 Language centres

 The University has language centres which offer courses in English, German, French, Italian, Spanish, Japanese, Chinese as a second language.

 Education for foreign students

 Grants and scholarships

 Every year, international students have an opportunity to apply for the Russian Government Scholarship which covers full tuition and provides a monthly living allowance.
 Travel costs, living expenses and a health insurance policy are not included.
 These Scholarships are granted on a competitive basis; the selection criteria and procedures as well as the number of scholarships available depend on the home country of applicant.
 Additionally, students from NSU's partner universities have the opportunity to apply to such programs as Erasmus+, DAAD, and the Fulbright Program.